Joy Emodi: Senate career

 Emodi won the People's Democratic Party (PDP) primaries for the 12 April 2003 election for the Anambra North Senatorial zone, and was declared the winner on 16 April 2003.

 A few days later, the Independent National Electoral Commission (INEC) reversed this decision, and declared Emmanuel Anosike as the winner.
 INEC had earlier returned Anosike as the winner of Anambra East/West Federal Constituency of the House of Representatives.

 After appeals, on 21 January 2004, the Election Petition Tribunal declared that Emodi had been duly elected, and after further appeals she took her seat in the Senate in February 2005.

 She was appointed Chairman of the Senate Committee on Education, and a member of committees on Senate Services, Communications, Federal Capital Territory, Housing, Privatization, Sports and Women Affairs & Youth Development.

 After re-election in April 2007, Emodi was re-appointed the Chairman of Senate Committee on Education, and was appointed a member of the Committees on Solid Minerals, Establishment and Public Service, and Petroleum Resources (Down Stream Sector).

 In a mid-term evaluation of Senators in May 2009, This Day Newspapers noted that she had sponsored the National Ethics Curriculum Administration (NIEPA); in which she sponsored and co-sponsored thirteen motions.
 She was chair of the Education committee.

 Her second election was annulled and Igbeke declared the winner on 25 March 2010.

 The Senate delayed, but was ordered to swear in Igbeke in May 2010.

 Emodi ran for election in the April 2011 elections on the All Progressives Grand Alliance (APGA) platform, winning 54,060 votes.
 She was defeated by John Okechukwu Emeka of the PDP, who won 60,788 votes.

 Personal life

-Joy Emodi is married to late Dr. Okey Emodi, and they both have four children including Ray Emodi, a Nollywood actor.
+Joy Emodi was married to the late Dr. Okey Emodi, a union that produced four children, including Ray Emodi, a Nollywood actor.